 The first two that I built required minimal drilling, but my third and latest project requires absolutely ZERO TOOLS OR DRILLING.

-So whether you’re OK with minimal drilling or if you want to avoid tools all together, here are three different ways you can build your own outdoor dog potty.
+So whether you’re OK with minimal drilling or if you want to avoid tools all together, you’ll be able to find a DIY dog potty project here.

 DIY Potty Box #1 – The Original Real Grass Dog Potty